University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 ### 2.3 Alignments to human repeat consensus sequences

+You will need to make a `BLAST` index for the `~/dbs/humanReps.fa` file before carrying out the next search.
+Look at the instructions for the previous practical to figure out how to do this.

 ```bash
 blastn -query ~/Project_4/queries/hg38_gene_query.fasta -task blastn -db ~/Project_4/dbs/humrep -out ~/Project_4/results/gene_blastn_humrep.txt -outfmt 7
 ```